 Though time-consuming, learning how to can beets is actually easy.
-First you skin them, then pack them in jars, finally process.
 Beets are a vegetable that you either love or hate.
-Personally, I love em.
-Sooooo very very much better than store-bought.
+Personally, I love them.
+So very very much better than store-bought.
 If you are one who thinks beets taste like dirt, try homegrown (or farmers market fresh) beets.
 There is no comparison.

 Gather your canning supplies